 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326), to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in Topic 326 replace the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-We adopted Topic 326 on January 1, 2023.
-The adoption did not have a material impact on our unaudited condensed consolidated financial statements'.
+We There were no recently adopted Topic 326 on January 1, 2023.
+The adoption did not accounting standards which would have a material impact on our unaudited condensed consolidated the Company's financial statements'. statements.